 Dead Central is a gallery space on the Main Floor of McHenry Library at UC Santa Cruz dedicated to exploring cultural, social, and creative moments in the twentieth century in which the Grateful Dead played a critical part.
 Exhibits feature unique materials from the Grateful Dead Archive alongside original sources from across the University Library's rich historical collections.
 The creation of Dead Central was made possible through a generous grant from the Brittingham Family Foundation.

-Dead Central admission is free and open to the public during regular Library hours.
+Dead Central admission is free and open to the public during all normal McHenry Library hours.

 LOCATION: Dead Central, on the main level of McHenry Library